Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Wireless Copilot Framework

 \subsection{RAG with Network Knowledge Bases}

-For the 6G wireless network infrastructure, hallucinations by LLM are unacceptable.
-RAG is the key technology that solves this problem by connecting the LLM to external and up-to-date wireless network knowledge sources before it generates a response \cite{liu2025adaptive}.
-For a \emph{Wireless Copilot}, this external knowledge base would be a comprehensive, real-time repository of all relevant network information, including:
+For the 6G infrastructure, hallucinations by LLM are unacceptable.
+RAG is the key technology that solves this problem by connecting the LLM to external and up-to-date wireless knowledge sources before it generates a response \cite{liu2025adaptive}.
+For a \emph{Wireless Copilot}, this external knowledge base would be a real-time repository of all relevant network information, including:

 \begin{itemize} \item \textbf{Live Telemetry:} Real-time performances of the 6G wireless network, e.g., throughput, latency, jitter, from across the RAN and core network.
 In addition to wireless-specific parameters, it also includes information such as real-time beamforming data for communication nodes and the routing protocol status of wireless links.